Is Incorporating in British Columbia Worth It for Contractors and Consultants?

 But Incorporation Isn’t for Everyone

-Incorporating in Canada comes with a few trade-offs.
+Incorporating in Canada comes with trade-offs.

 More Paperwork